davraops/davraops/README.md

 ## 🌟 Professional Highlights:
 - Spearheaded DevSecOps transformations, significantly reducing vulnerabilities and enhancing security posture.
-- Developed and implemented SRE best practices that improved system reliability by 30%.
+- Developed and implemented SRE best practices that improved system reliability.
-- Automated deployment pipelines, reducing deployment time by 50% and minimizing human errors.
+- Automated deployment pipelines, reducing deployment times and minimizing human errors.
 - Led successful projects in high-pressure environments for renowned organizations like Adidas and Perficient.

 ## 🔍 What I'm Looking For: